mediamonks/muban/docs/04-page.md

 The data provides the content and structure of your block, it represents the eventual backend data that will be used to render the templates on the server.
-Usually all blocks contain data and it is defined on the page that the block is rendered.
+Usually all blocks contain data and it is defined on the page that the block is rendered on.

 There can be two ways of providing data to your block.

-##### Local data
+##### Page data

-Local data is data that is directly defined in the data key of your block.
+Page data is defined directly in the data key of your block.
 You will probably not use this but if your block uses specific data that is only required on that page you could define it on page level.